You don’t have to be a professional investor to know that cryptocurrencies are hot right now.

 Read up on each coin, take a look at its market performance in the short-term, medium-term, and long-term, and make sure you’re choosing crypto that matches your investment style.
 From there, all you have to do with most brokerages and exchanges is enter the ticker symbol of the crypto you’d like to buy and the quantity.

-A lot of crypto exchanges will let you buy a fractional share of a cryptocurrency — which is important for a lot of investors because of how much leading cryptos like Bitcoin cost (the cost of Bitcoin is currently more than $40,000).
+A lot of crypto exchanges will let you buy a fractional share of a cryptocurrency — which is important for a lot of investors because of how much leading cryptos like Bitcoin cost.

 It’s really as simple as that.
 From there, you can store your crypto in a digital wallet.
 There are two main types of digital wallets to choose from: “hot wallets” and “cold wallets.”